richelbilderbeek/ParaViewError/README.md

 # ParaViewError

-Error I found in ParaView with a detailed log
+Error I found in ParaView with a detailed log.